SixArm/usv/README.md

 <p>In practice, programmers who read USV and edit USV do sometimes like to have surrounding whitespace, such as a newline before the USV character and a newline after the USV character; for uses such as these, the programmers can use USV as usual, then afterwards add their own whitepace handling, such as sending the parsed output to a function `trim` or `strip` or `chomp`.</p>

 <p>When we researched whitespace handling, we found that it solved some needs, yet caused difficulties for other needs.
-We concluded that whitespace handling is convenient.
-The USV doesn't have this same frequent need.</p>
+We concluded that whitespace handling can be convenient, yet is not a must-have, and thus must be ommitted from the USV standard.</p>

 </dd>